St. Patrick’s Day parades look to turn pandemic blues Irish green - NewsBreak

 The city’s entertainment and nightlife scenes have particularly welcomed the return to a normal St. Patrick’s Day party.

-“This is the best thing that happened to us in two years,” said Mike Carty, the Ireland-born owner of Rosie O’Grady’s, a restaurant and pub in the Theater District.Need a boost?
-Check out all the latest Good News!
+“This is the best thing that happened to us in two years,” said Mike Carty, the Ireland-born owner of Rosie O’Grady’s, a restaurant and pub in the Theater District.Where and when to celebrate St. Patrick’s Day around Richmond

 “We need the business, and this really kicked it off,” said Carty, who will be hosting the parade’s grand marshal after the procession.